preciofishbone/OmniaDocsG2/switch-site-selected/index.rst

 This information is intended for existing implementations of Omnia.
 For new implementations, this is not needed.

 The new standard way to run Omnia is to have app access to only selected site collections.
 All new tenants will run in this mode by default.
-It replaces both the old way (FullControl.All.SiteCollections) and System account mode.

 If you're on an existing implementation of Omnia, you can switch to site selected this way: